finaptic/terms-and-conditions/In_App_Test_Only/Finaptic_Privacy_Agreement_Test.md

 ### Questions, Comments or Complaints

-If you have any questions, comments or complaints about how we handle your personal information, please contact our Privacy Officer at privacy@finaptic.com or by mail at: 611 Belmont Ave Westmount, QC, H3Y 2W1
+If you have any questions, comments or complaints about how we handle your personal information, please contact our Privacy Officer at privacy@finaptic.com or by mail at: 600 rue de la Gauchetière ouest, 12e, Montréal, QC H3B 4L2.

 If you have a complaint, you also have the option of contacting the federal privacy commissioner and provincial privacy commissioner of your province.